-Click here if you wish to visit the Mega Man III (NES) description page for screenshots and more information.
+Click here if you wish to visit the Mega Man III (NES) Home Page for more information.

 With it’s third installment, the Mega Man series had fully made the transition from a rough novelty to a firmly established franchise.
 While Mega Man 3 made many strides forward technically, it failed to capture the spirit of it’s famed predecessor.
 Superior graphics, more stages, better difficulty balance and Rush the robo-dog (the animorphic incarnation of the utility items found in MM1&2) make this title more fine tuned than the others, but the gameplay felt less frenetic and intuitive than earlier titles.
 On top of that, Team Rockman had the opportunity to build upon MM2’s narrative, but chose not to exhibit much of MM3’s story within the game and the plot development that happened to be present was incoherent.
 Still, Mega Man 3 turned out to be a highly polished title that is worth playing if you happen to be a fan of the series or enjoy NES games in general.

 According to the poorly written paragraph found in the MM3 manual that supposedly qualifies as a story, Dr. Wiley reformed after the events of Mega Man 2 and decided to help Dr. Light build a peace keeping robot which the doctors dubbed “Gamma”.
 Eight robots were sent to uncharted planets to gather special energy crystals needed to power Gamma; not surprisingly these robots went berserk and Mega Man must sort things out.
 While this might seem like a decent plot, there’s almost no exhibition within the game, which is a major step backwards from Mega Man 2 and it’s iconic opening scene that told the player what was going on in a clear and concise manner.